vnohhf/extinction_coefficient/README.md

 # extinction_coeffcient

-extinction_coeffcient is a python package to provide empirical extinction or reddening coefficients from far-ultraviolet (UV) to the mid-infrared (IR).
+extinction_coeffcient is a python package to provide ** empirical extinction or reddening coefficients ** from far-ultraviolet (UV) to the mid-infrared (IR).

 Our coefficients are mostly valid in the extinction range of 0-0.5 mag and the temperature range of 4000-10000 K. But note that the temperature range varies depending on the band.
 No extrapolation for out-of-range input values, but rather assignment of boundary values.

+### Available photometric survey and passband names
+- GALEX passbands: "FUV", "NUV";
+- Pan-STARRS 1 passbands: "g", "r", "i", "z", "y";
+- SDSS passbands: "u'", "g'", "r'", "i'", "z'";
+- Gaia DR3 passbands: "BP", "G", "RP";
+- 2MASS passbands: "J", "H", "Ks";
+- WISE passbands: "W1", "W2", "W3", "W4";

 # How to Install
 ### Using pip